 Potassium is often overlooked, but it’s a very important electrolyte for ensuring good overall health.
 It acts as a countermeasure to sodium.
 When you consume too much sodium and not enough potassium, this is damaging.
-Your blood pressure increases, you risk the chance of a heart attack and stroke and your muscles can’t contract correctly.
 When potassium levels are low (hypokalemia), you can feel weak as cellular processes are impaired.

 When a balance of potassium and sodium are consumed in your diet (around 3,000 mg of both daily) all of these side effects disappear, allowing us to exercise properly and effectively.
 Foods high in potassium include: sweet potato, bananas, beans, yoghurt, avocado, spinach and kale.

 Micronutrients ensure that you can work out hard and reap the benefits from your meals too.
 While every nutrient is essential in its own way, these 5 vitamins for muscles will help you to hit the gym hard.